Eleni Domzaridou

 Recent publications

-Domzaridou E. et al, (2025), Pharmacoepidemiology and Drug Safety
+Domzaridou E. et al, (2025), Pharmacoepidemiol Drug Saf, 34

-Incidence, antimicrobial prescribing practice and associated healthcare costs of paediatric otorrhoea in primary care in the UK: A longitudinal population study.
+Incidence, antimicrobial prescribing practice, and associated healthcare costs of paediatric otorrhoea in primary care in the UK: a longitudinal population study.

-Heward E. et al, (2024), Br J Gen Pract
+Heward E. et al, (2025), Br J Gen Pract, 75, e113 - e121